 This interaction empowers students to develop their educational plans according to their life goals.
 Therefore, we positively influence post-secondary education for future generations and foster the growth of our university community and culturally diverse society.
-Who should visit Advising Center
+Who should visit the Engineering Advising Center

-Office Hours and location
+Office Hours and Location

 Where do I go for help?

 On the third floor of the Engineering Building, EB 3.04.04.
 How do I make an appointment to see an Advisor?

 .
 To see an advisor during Walk-In Advising hours, visit the Advising Center’s office and sign-in with the front desk.
-If you need to see an advisor at a time when Walk-in Advising is not available, you may make an appointment by contacting the Advising Center’s office by phone or email.
-Walk-In Advising hours change periodically, so check the Advising Hours section on the Advising homepage before planning your visit.
-What happens if my GPA falls below 2.0?
+If you need to see an advisor at a time when Walk-in Advising is not available, contact the Engineering Advising Center’s office (210) firstname.lastname@example.org

 Students who fail to maintain the minimum required grade point average of 2.0 in all work attempted at UTSA will be placed on Academic Warning, Academic Probation or Academic Dismissal.
 To learn more about these academic standings, visit the College of Engineering Academic Standing webpage.
 What degrees and majors are available in the College of Engineering?